-On behalf of the Federal Emergency Management Agency (FEMA), I am pleased to issue the Second Edition of the Public Assistance (PA) Program and Policy Guide.
-The First Edition incorporated, clarified, and superseded language from PA Program publications and 9500 Series documents listed in Appendix L of that edition.
-FEMA has archived the First Edition at www.fema.gov/media-library/assets/documents/111781.
-The First Edition remains in effect for incidents declared from January 1, 2016 through March 31, 2017.
-This Second Edition is in effect for incidents declared on or after April 1, 2017, and incorporates the following additions and refinements:
+On behalf of the Federal Emergency Management Agency (FEMA), I am pleased to issue this revised Third Edition (Version 3.1) of the Public Assistance (PA) Program and Policy Guide.
+FEMA has archived the First and Second Editions at www.fema.gov/media-library/assets/documents/111781.
+FEMA applies the First Edition to incidents declared from January 1, 2016 through March 31, 2017.
+FEMA applies the Second Edition to incidents declared from April 1, 2017 through August 22, 2017.
+And FEMA applies this Version 3.1 to incidents declared on or after August 23, 2017 or, with respect to the changes made in this version, any application for assistance that was pending before FEMA as of August 23, 2017 and has not been finally resolved as of January 1, 2018.
+This version supersedes Version 3.0 issued on January 2, 2018.